sutt/type-friend/.ag_docs/guide/GUIDANCE.md

-- When running /run or /test commands make sure to activate the app's virtualenv within the command.
+- **Activate uv when running:** if using /run or /test commands make sure to activate the app's uv environment with `uv run` or `uv pip` within the command.
 This is because the aider chat environemnt is not environment in which the app runs.
-To do this activate python associated with the app inline in your bash commands, e.g.: `.venv/bin/python app/main.py`.
+To do this activate python associated with the app inline in your bash commands, e.g.: `uv run python app/main.py`.
-    - Also do the same for working with other python scripts on the app, e.g. pip or pytest.
-For example to install libraries to the app environment use: `.venv/bin/pip install pytest` and to execute pytest do `.venv/bin/python -m pytest tests`.
+    - Also do the same for working with other python scripts on the app, e.g. pip or pytest:
+        - For example to install libraries to the app `uv pip install <package_name> `
+        - For example to execute pytest do `uv run pytest [params]`.
+        - Or you can use `uv run python -m <module>` style as well.
 - Commenting policy: Feel free to add comments but include the XXX prefix before all comments.
     - add "XXX: " prefix before all comments, e.g. `# XXX: this decrements the counter`
     - if the comment spans multiple lines, add the XXX prefix to each line